gadihh/DNAStoralator/README.md

-# DNASimulator
+# DNAStoralator
-DNA Simulator for Technion
+DNA Storalator for Technion

 # [Please check the wiki for the documentation](https://github.com/gadihh/DNAStoralator/wiki)

-# DNASimulator
+# DNAStoralator

-DNASimulator is a tool developed by Gadi Chaykin and Nili Furman and supervised by Omer Sabary and Eithan Yaakovi from the Technion - Israel Institute of Technology, in order to provide a convenient simulator environment for testing methods of data encoding and decoding in DNA storage.
+DNAStoralator is a tool developed by Gadi Chaykin and Nili Furman and supervised by Omer Sabary and Eitan Yaakobi from the Technion - Israel Institute of Technology, in order to provide a convenient simulator environment for testing methods of data encoding and decoding in DNA storage.

 The GUI of the tool was developed with pyQt.